-The trick, as any wholesale property investor will tell you, is finding those “magical” wholesale leads—the under-valued properties that you, as a wholesale investor, can package and turn over to a real estate investor who intends to rehab the property.
-And though finding wholesale properties through traditional means, such as the MLS (multiple listing service), can be an effective strategy, savvy wholesale investors know they may have to turn over a few non-traditional rocks to find the ideal property they’re looking for.
+As any wholesale property investor will tell you, the trick is finding those “magical” wholesale leads—the under-valued properties that you, as a wholesale investor, can package and turn over to a real estate investor who intends to rehab the property.
+And though finding wholesale listings through traditional means, such as the MLS (multiple listing service), can be an effective strategy, savvy wholesale investors know they may have to turn over a few non-traditional rocks to find the ideal property they’re looking for.

-Before we jump into the sources for finding wholesale properties, it’s important we define two terms we’ll use throughout this column: listed properties and unlisted properties.
+Before we jump into the sources for finding wholesale listings, we must define two terms we’ll use throughout this column: listed properties and unlisted properties.

-Listed Properties: These are properties listed on the MLS, and they usually come in one of three forms: Properties owned by private sellers, properties in pre-foreclosure and REO properties (bank-owned).
-Listed wholesale properties tend to be the easiest to find, but are often the most competitive to secure (and usually provide less profit potential than unlisted properties).
+Listed Properties: These are properties listed on the MLS, and they usually come in one of three forms: Properties owned by private sellers, properties in pre-foreclosure, and REO properties (bank-owned).
+Listed wholesale homes tend to be the easiest to find but are often the most competitive to secure (and usually provide less profit potential than unlisted properties).

 Unlisted Properties: These are just what they sound like, wholesale properties in which the seller has not listed the property on the MLS.
-These often represent the biggest profit potential of the many forms of wholesale properties, but require additional effort, and expense, to locate.
+These often represent the biggest profit potential of the many forms of wholesale listings but require additional effort and expense to locate.

 Now that you know a little bit about listed vs. unlisted wholesale properties, let’s jump into the following sources of leads you should account for in your search:

 [ Are you ready to get started in real estate wholesaling?
 Get to know more about this lucrative investment strategy by attending our FREE online real estate class. ]